-Experiment 2 was conducted about one year after experiment 1.
-The methods were as in Experiment save for these changes: In all conditions test pictures were presented on the side studied.
+The methods were the same as in Experiment 1 except for these changes.
+The test picture was presented on the side of presentation rather than centrally, in the hope of reducing possible confusion about the key to press.
 It used a new condition termed AN (for All-New): Every picture studied and all foils had never been seen before; pictures tested as targets had been seen only in the study list for that trial, and never on previous trials.
 It added a new condition in which trials alternated between AN and CM, the first trial in each block randomly selected to be AN or CM.
-A final new condition mixed CM and AN pictures in equal numbers on each study list, but only four CM items were assigned to each side as study items.
-AN testing was used to force responding to be based only on the current study list and not on familiarity or learning due to prior trials.
-Different groups of participants took part in CM, VM, AN, MIXED CM(8)/AN, MIXED CM(4)/AN, and MIXED CM/AN/Alternating, with numbers participating and retained for analysis respectively 34(--), 35(--), 33(--), 32(--), 34(--), and 34(--).
+A final new condition mixed CM and AN pictures in equal numbers on each study list, but there were 8 CM pictures assigned to each side instead of 4.
+Different groups of participants took part in CM, VM, AN, MIXED CM(8)/AN, MIXED CM(4)/AN, and Alternating CM/AN, with numbers participating and retained for analysis respectively 34(--), 35(--), 33(--), 32(--), 34(--), and 34(--).
 There were nine blocks of 24 trials each, the first not used for analysis.

 Results: